 When a person can't pay their debts, creditors can become extremely demanding in their attempts to collect debts.
-In some cases, debt collectors may harass individuals for payment of debts.
-However, if you do not have any money left over each month to pay your bills, you cannot manage to pay the debt regardless of what a debt collector tells you.
+In some cases, debt collectors may harass individuals to repay their debts.
+But if you don't have any money left over each month to pay your bills, you can't won't be able to pay the debt regardless of what a debt collector tells you.

 Written by Jonathan Petts.